-Nor’easters almost always bring heavy precipitation – either rain or snow – strong winds, rough surf and, occasionally, coastal flooding to the affected regions.
-The heavily populated Interstate 95 urban corridor between Boston, New York City, Philadelphia and Washington is especially vulnerable to nor’easters due to its proximity to the coast, the NWS said.
+Nor’easters almost always bring heavy precipitation – either rain or snow – high winds, rough surf and, occasionally, coastal flooding to the affected regions.
+The heavily populated Interstate 95 urban corridor between Boston, New York City, Philadelphia and Washington is especially vulnerable to nor’easters due to its proximity to the coast, according to the NWS.

 The East Coast is an ideal breeding ground for nor’easters.
-In the winter, the jet stream delivers arctic air southward out of Canada and into the United States, then sends it eastward toward the Atlantic Ocean, where warmer air from the Gulf of Mexico and the Atlantic tries to push northward.
+In the winter, the jet stream delivers arctic air from Canada southward into the U.S., then sends it eastward toward the Atlantic Ocean, where warmer air from the Gulf of Mexico and the Atlantic tries to push northward.